cbarraco/google-assistant-over-rest/README.md

     -v <SOME_PATH_ON_YOUR_SYSTEM>/credentials.json:/usr/src/app/credentials.json
     cbarraco/google-assistant-over-rest
 ```

-In order to get the above fields, you need to create a new project on https://console.actions.google.com/ using the "Other" project type.
-Once the project is created, you can request a credentials.json file using the google-oauth-tool and your client secret.
+In order to get the above fields, follow the instructions here: <https://developers.google.com/assistant/sdk/guides/service/python/embed/config-dev-project-and-account>

+In particular, follow these four steps:

+- Configure a Developer Project and Account Settings
+- Register the Device Model (to get the `DEVICE_MODEL_ID`)
+- Install the SDK and Sample Code (to get the `credentials.json` file)
+- Run the Sample Code (to get the `DEVICE_ID`)